Arcosa (ACA) to Release Quarterly Earnings on Thursday

-Arcosa (NYSE:ACA – Get Free Report) is scheduled to issue its quarterly earnings data after the market closes on Thursday, August 3rd.
+Arcosa (NYSE:ACA – Get Free Report) is set to issue its quarterly earnings data after the market closes on Thursday, August 3rd.
 Analysts expect the company to announce earnings of $0.58 per share for the quarter.
-Parties interested in listening to the company’s conference call can do so using this link.
+Parties that are interested in registering for the company’s conference call can do so using this link.

-Arcosa (NYSE:ACA – Get Free Report) last posted its quarterly earnings results on Friday, April 28th.
-The company reported $1.06 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.50 by $0.56.
-The company had revenue of $549.20 million during the quarter, compared to analyst estimates of $499.16 million.
-Arcosa had a net margin of 12.47% and a return on equity of 6.52%.
-Arcosa’s revenue for the quarter was up 2.5% compared to the same quarter last year.
-During the same period last year, the firm posted $0.42 EPS.
+Arcosa (NYSE:ACA – Get Free Report) last posted its earnings results on Friday, April 28th.
+The company reported $1.06 EPS for the quarter, beating the consensus estimate of $0.50 by $0.56.
+Arcosa had a return on equity of 6.52% and a net margin of 12.47%.
+The company had revenue of $549.20 million for the quarter, compared to the consensus estimate of $499.16 million.
+During the same quarter in the prior year, the business earned $0.42 earnings per share.
+The firm’s revenue for the quarter was up 2.5% on a year-over-year basis.
 On average, analysts expect Arcosa to post $3 EPS for the current fiscal year and $3 EPS for the next fiscal year.

 Arcosa Price Performance